 Monday, December 17, 2012

-The ice in the saucers at the base of the teh tariks was rather a mystery in these eateries here.
+The ice in the saucers at the base of the teh tariks was a mystery in these eateries.
 In the 5-6 earlier Malaysian towns, it had not been encountered.
-Cooled the teh just nice, presumably, according to the local tastes.
+Cooled the teh just nice, presumably, according to local tastes.

-There was an ice merchant a couple streets from the hotel.
-Out front a Malay was working with an electric power-saw on a little tower of blocks, pushing his blade in at shallow forty-five degree incisions across the face.
+There was an ice merchant couple streets from the hotel.
+Out front a Malay was working with an electric power-saw on a little tower, pushing his blade in at shallow 45 degree across the face.
 On delivery to restaurants, hotels and eateries, like the corner place on Jalan Dato Onn Jaafar & Naina Mohamed, the block could be broken into smaller, more manageable pieces.

-Behind the young Malay the older Chinaman carted materials one way and another.
-This Chinaman was now the sole ice-merchant in Ipoh, the worker informed.
-Made plenty and paid his staff little, we joked.
+Behind the young Malay the older Chinaman paced back & forth.
+This man was now the sole ice-merchant in Ipoh, the worker informed.
+Made plenty & paid his staff little, we joked.

 Behind the Chinaman smirked, unprotesting.

 In one of the tourist brochures showing the architectural highlights of Ipoh Old Town, an ornate pile featured had been built early last century by a prominent ice merchant.
-Despite refrigeration and aircon, in the tropics ice was still silver, if not gold.
-(The price of tin collapsing in the eighties had greatly reduced the industry that had created all the towns in the centre of the peninsular.)
+Despite refrigeration & aircon, in the Tropics ice was still silver, if not gold.
+(The price of tin collapsing in the ‘80s had greatly affected the towns in the centre of the peninsular.)

 The Malay was a kampung lad.
 They had lived in an atap covered hut, shared among a score of extended family.
-Durian trees, palms, bananas, vegetable garden, herbs and spices, and chooks.
-Tigers may well have roared from the jungle behind—more than one repot from persons only a few years older than this fellow had borne witness to that.
+Durian trees, palms, bananas, vegetable garden, herbs & spices and chooks.
+Tigers may well have roared from the jungle behind—more than one repot from persons only a few years older than this fellow had borne witness.

 The family compound shone in this chap like in so many of his community.